 Come follow in the footsteps of the 10th Mountain, the 442nd RCT, and the Smoking Cobras with SOE Expeditions as we visit their historical sites and battlefields across Northern Italy.

-Day 1: Arrival & The American Sacrifice
+Day 1: Arrival & Orientation

-Day 9: Liberation
+Day 9: Bologna – Liberation

 Day 10: Departure